 |Witnesses who testified at the National Inquiry emphasized the need for greater awareness of 2SLGBTQQIA issues, including the important history and contemporary place of 2SLGBTQQIA people within communities and ceremony, and practical supports and safe places for 2SLGBTQQIA people.
 Several priority areas were identified, including policing, education, justice, socio-economic priorities, health and healing, and child welfare.
 Witnesses also focused on guiding principles such as self-determined and culturally-specific solutions for 2SLGBTQQIA people, respect for human rights, prevention in relation to violence and child welfare, and inclusion of all perspectives in decision making, including youth.
 Submissions made to the National Inquiry, specific to 2SLGBTQQIA peoples, reflected the need for a distinctions-based approach that takes into account the unique challenges to safety for 2SLGBTQQIA individuals and groups, including youth.|

-Provincial and Territory Government Commitments to Reduce Violence Against Indigenous Women
+Federal, Provincial, Territory Government Commitments to Reduce Violence Against Indigenous Women

 Matrimonial Real Property Implementation Support Program